Vegan Eve’s Pudding is one of my favourite baking recipes.

-- To prepare the sponge topping, add the flour, baking powder, cinnamon, sugar, oil and water to a mixing bowl, Mix well.
+- To prepare the sponge topping:Add flour, baking powder, cinnamon, sugar, oil and water to a mixing bowl.
+Mix well.

 - Spoon the mix evenly over the apples.

-- Place on the middle rack of your oven.Bake for 25 minutes or until golden, and a skewer inserted into the sponge comes out clean-ish.
-Its a pudding so no need for completely dry top.
+- Place on the middle rack of the oven.Bake for 25 minutes or until golden, and a skewer inserted into the sponge comes out clean-ish.
+Its a pudding so no need for a completely dry top.

 - Serve hot or cold.Delicious served with plant-based/vegan cream, custard or ice-cream.

-- Vegan Eve’s Pudding should keep covered in the refrigerator for up to 4 days.
+- Vegan Eve’s Pudding will keep fresh covered in the refrigerator for up to 3-4 days.

-- If you’d like to serve leftovers warm, just bring the pudding back to room temperature and reheat at the baking temperature stated within the recipe, for about 15 minutes.
-Place kitchen foil over the top to prevent browning too much.
+- If you’d like to serve leftovers warm reheat at the baking temperature stated within the recipe, for about 10 minutes.

 - Serve Vegan Eve’s Pudding with some vegan custard.
-Check out my Old School Dinners Vegan Jam Sponge post as it contains an easy custard recipe (its for pink custard so just omit the red colouring).
+Check out my Old School Dinners Vegan Jam Sponge post as it contains an easy custard recipe.

 Looking for more traditional bakes and recipes?